ejwillemse/BAN313/chapter5.md

 In this case study we will revisit the drilling hole example where we are investigating the production of a product.
 During the product's manufacturing process, a hole with a diameter of 10cm has to be drilled into the product by a drill-press.
-Due to process randomness, such as vibrations, the product moving around in the drill cramp, defects in the product material, etc. the drill-hole is not always the same diameter.
+Due to process randomness, such as vibrations, the product moving around in the drill-clamp, defects in the product material, etc. the drill-hole is not always the same diameter.
 It differs from hole to hole, and thus represents a random process.

 An imperfect hole is expected and the product is designed to account for this.
 The hole has a 0.25cm tolerance limit.